I love preparing tasty recipes and sharing them with others.

 Those little seasoning packets taste good for a reason: lots of salt!

-If you are watching your salt intake or have cut back on salt so much that you can taste salt in most pre-packaged foods, then you might want to adjust the amount of seasoning packets that you use in this recipe.
+If you are watching your salt intake or have cut back on salt so much that you can taste salt in most pre-packaged foods, then you might want to adjust the amount of mix you use from the seasoning packets in this recipe.

 We've seriously cut back on salt in our family.
 I can taste salt in almost all prepared foods from the frozen food section of the grocery, so I notice if my roast is too salty.